Television in Singapore: Television Singapura/Radio and Television Singapore (1963–1980)

 Starting on 30 January 1967, Channel 8 also became home to the Educational Television Service, which showed TV programmes produced by the Ministry of Education on school subjects at different educational levels and in the four national languages.
 The block time slot would eventually be transferred to Channel 12 in 1993, under the CDIS (Curriculum Development Institute of Singapore) brand.

+In 1970, the two RTS channels were broadcasting a weekly sum of 106 hours of programming.

 Speculation emerged in 1972 that a third television channel would begin operating in Singapore, when on 13 January that year, the Centre for Production and Training of Adult Education Television (CEPTA TV) suggested that the new channel was to be used to boost adult education.
 The government said the following day that it had no plans to start the channel.

 RTS revised its two television channels on 30 March 1973.
 Channel 5 would broadcast in English and Malay, and Channel 8 in Chinese and Tamil.
 This arrangement would last for the next twenty years.
 Around this time, roughly half of its programming was imported.
 The United Kingdom and the United States were the primary sources, yet there was a substantial amount of imports from West Germany, Hong Kong, and Australia.

 In January 1974, RTS purchased two colour television transmitters from Marconi, worth $700,000.
 They were to be installed at Bukit Batok, which underwent an expansion to accommodate them; by April, RTS was receiving a $7 million order to install colour equipment.
 At the same time, RTS warned potential colour set buyers on purchasing sets capable of receiving UHF signals, as ETV planned to launch its own channel on UHF channel 27, independent from RTS's two VHF channels and projected to start producing its own programmes in colour by at least 1976.
 Test broadcasts with recorded programming were first held on 2 May 1974, consisting of test films and imported colour programming (such as The Mary Tyler Moore Show).
 On 7 July 1974, Channel 5 presented its first live colour broadcast, the 1974 FIFA World Cup Final.
 The first locally produced colour broadcast—the ninth Singapore National Day Parade—aired on 9 August.
 The second phase of the pilot colour service began on 11 November 1974, with newsreels being converted to colour.
 The number of weekly hours given to colour programming increased from two hours to four on weekdays and from four hours to six on weekends.
 The news would only be converted to colour in 1975 when the commissioned purpose-built colour studio was scheduled to open.